-We maintain a multi-currency \$350 million senior secured credit facility with a group of lenders, under which we had approximately \$17 million of indebtedness outstanding at March 31, 2013.
-Availability under our Credit Facility consists of \$333 million.
+We maintain a multi-currency \$350 million senior secured credit facility with a group of lenders, under which we had approximately \$16 million of indebtedness outstanding at June 30, 2013.
+Availability under our Credit Facility was \$334 million at June 30, 2013.
 The Credit Facility's commitment may increase in size, under certain circumstances, up to a total of \$750 million.
 The Credit Facility has a stated maturity date of March 13, 2017.
 There can be no assurance that we will be able to renew, extend or replace the Credit Facility upon its maturity on terms that are favorable to us, if at all.
-Our ability to renew, extend or replace the Credit Facility will be constrained by then-current economic conditions affecting the credit markets.
-In the event that we are not able to renew, extend or replace the Credit Facility at the time of its maturity, this could have a material adverse effect on our liquidity and ability to fund new investments, our ability to make distributions to our stockholders and our ability to qualify as a RIC.
+Our ability to renew, extend or replace the Credit Facility at the time of its maturity, this could have a material adverse effect on our liquidity and ability to fund new investments, our ability to make distributions to our stockholders and our ability to qualify as a RIC.